dtap001/techie-tales/_posts/2024-11-24-linux-ansible.md

 ## One of the dead ends 💀

-After quick googling [NixOS](https://nixos.org/) seemed the perfect solution with its declarative nature, but after a couple of days of struggling the initial euphoria has faded away.
+After quick googling [NixOS](/assets/linux-ansible/https://nixos.org/) seemed the perfect solution with its declarative nature, but after a couple of days of struggling the initial euphoria has faded away.
 I reached a point where configuring anything differently from the already available examples were a huge challenge.
-[This is the memento of my attempt.](https://github.com/dtap001/nix-config)
+[This is the memento of my attempt.](/assets/linux-ansible/https://github.com/dtap001/nix-config)

 ## The working solution

-> **Ubuntu 22/24 installed on a LUKS protected ZFS filesystem and configured by Ansible from a version controlled repository.**
+> **Ubuntu 24** installed on a **LUKS** protected **ZFS** filesystem and configured by **Ansible** from **GIT** repository.
 {: .prompt-info }

 ### Ubuntu